 The latest techniques in endoscopic technology, like most technologies, are constantly advancing.
 Newer generations of endoscopes use high-definition imaging to create images with incredible detail.

 Innovative techniques also combine endoscopy with imaging technology or surgical procedures.

 Here are some of the latest endoscopy technologies:

 A revolutionary procedure known as a capsule endoscopy can be used when other evidence is inconclusive.

-During this procedure, a small pill with a small chamber inside is swallowed.
+A small pill with a small chamber inside is swallowed during this procedure.

-The capsule passes through your digestive tract, without any discomfort to you, and creates thousands of images of the intestines as it goes.
+The capsule passes through your digestive tract without discomfort and creates thousands of images of the intestines as it goes.

 Endoscopic retrograde cholangiopancreatography